Germoe/hit-predictor/reports/project_report.md

 The data from the Billboard Hot 100 was a straight-forward task.
 I wrote a custom scraper requested the raw html (at 10 second intervals) and parsed it using Beautiful Soup.

-Using the distribution of unique songs by year, I generated a second data set of songs that would mirror the Hits listed in the Hot 100 with Non-Hits that were released around the same time.
+Using the distribution of unique songs by year, I generated a second data set of songs that would mirror the Hits listed in the Hot 100 with Non-Hits that were released around the same time (accurate to the year).
 The data was generated using the Search endpoint and randomly sampling chunks of the first 10000 results (50 songs at a time) and ~20% of the data was sampled from the bottom 10% of search results (least popular songs).
 Spotify provides a specific tag for that specific purpose (i.e. `tag:hipster`).

 The more challenging task was matching artist names and titles to appropriate songs in the Spotify Database.
 Due to the limited amount of information provided by the Hot 100 charts the Spotify API would be able to match one Hot 100 song with multiple instances in their database.
 For the songs I was able to match, I created a list of audio features using the relevant Spotify Endpoint.